A Guide To Buying A Preloved Designer Handbag For The New Season - The Gloss Magazine

 A Guide To Buying A Preloved Designer Handbag For The New Season

 We all strive to do better when it comes to closing the loop on fashion and switching up our shopping habits is a great place to start.
-Especially given that shopping preloved reduces a startling 90 per cent of the environmental cost of an item (this is because the majority of fashion’s impact happens during the manufacturing process, something preloved eliminates.)
+Especially given that shopping preloved reduces a startling 90 per cent of the environmental cost of an item (this is because the majority of fashion’s impact happens during the manufacturing process, something preloved eliminates).

 What should you look for when buying a preloved designer bag?
 Certain brands will always garner a high resale price – something to be aware of when making an investment.
 “Hermès, Louis Vuitton and Chanel are always the best investments by a landslide,” says Ella DeGuzman, owner of Siopaella designer exchange.
 This is followed, DeGuzman says, by Gucci, Prada, Saint Laurent and Celine as close seconds.
+While this is a general rule of thumb, the resale price of preloved designer bags inevitably fluctuates, just like in any market, so it’s good to check in with an expert before you consider buying or selling.

-The ‘it’ bag of the last while, according to DeGuzman, has been a Louis Vuitton bum bag, due to a scarcity in supply.
+For example, DeGuzman cites the popularity of a Louis Vuitton bum bag, due to a scarcity in supply.
 “When they do come in we are selling them at record-breaking prices,” she says.
-“At one point, sellers probably would have been paid €1,400 cash for theirs even though they might have only bought it for €1,300.”
+“At one point, sellers probably would have been paid €1,400 cash for theirs, even though they might have only bought it for €1,300”.
+The recent popularity of quiet luxury brands such as The Row, with its cult Margaux bag, means some re-sale prices of the top handle tote are in line with brand new ones, such is its appeal.

 Found a piece you love?
 There are a few telltale signs that a bag has been well looked after.
 “Always look at the corners, the handles, the zipper, pockets and the area of the bag that would sit against the body when wearing it to make sure there’s not excessive wear.
 The lining should be nice and straight with no holes or major marks,” DeGuzman says.